johannesk/filehosting/Readme.txt

 	- empty
 		The empty Storage alway returns nothing.
 	- file
 		The file Storage uses the filesystem to store data.
+Whenever the storage format becomes incompatible with old ones, the version number for the filestorage is increased.
+If you need to update your stored data from old versions, look at the skripts in skripts.

 bin
 ---